w3c/wai-curricula/content/content-author/forms.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate assistive technology interaction with form fields and controls.
 Use voice commands, keystrokes, and gestures to navigate to and operate specific types of form fields and controls.
 Explain that several groups of users require labels that clearly describe the purpose of the controls.
 Show how successful form interaction becomes difficult or impossible without such labels.
-* Reflect with students about commonly used labels for form fields and controls.
+* Show examples of about commonly used labels for form fields and controls.
 Examples include “name”, “surname”, “address”, “phone”, “email”, and others.
-Help students brainstorm which text they would use for each label.
+Discuss with students which text they would use for each label.
 Explain that the label should be a unique, clear, and descriptive text that communicates the meaning, purpose, and intent of the form field or control.
 * Explain how imagery can help users who do not process text easily.
 These users rely on icons and symbols to understand these labels.
 Emphasize that when content authors collaborate with designers and developers to complement text labels with imagery they will help these users process form fields and controls more effectively.
 * Introduce accessible authoring tools that programmatically associate labels to the form field and control.
 Explain that some tools may refer to labels as “names” or similar terminology.
 Emphasize that content authors should provide these labels and the tool should associate the label to the corresponding form field and control.